Nynros/InternetSecurity/README.txt

 Topic: Internet-Router
 ------------------
-Use common WLAN-Router like TP Link BE9300 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link BE19000 Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP-Link TL-SG108-M2 Enable Two-factor authentication (2FA) on your WLAN-Router if possible Enable the Firewall on your WLAN-Router if possible
+Use common WLAN-Router like TP Link Archer BE550 Tri-Band Wi-Fi 7 Router Use common WLAN-Extender TP Link Archer RE800BE Tri-Band Wi-Fi 7 Range Extender Use common Network-Switches like TP-Link TL-SG108-M2 Enable Two-factor authentication (2FA) on your WLAN-Router if possible Enable the Firewall on your WLAN-Router if possible